SmartterHealth/Virtual-Rounding/README.md

 - Hide all apps except Calendar
 - Disable Meeting Features: Meet Now, Cloud Recording, Transcription, Screen Sharing, PowerPoint Sharing, Whiteboard, Shared Notes, Anonymous user admission, Meeting Chat

-Each patient room will have an ongoing Teams meeting running for a specified amount of days (ideally months), and that meeting will be reused for that room as patients flow in and out of rooms.
+Each patient room will have an ongoing Teams meeting running all day, and that meeting will be reused for that room as patients flow in and out of rooms.
+Every 24 hours, the meeting link will be updated (using Power Automate).

 Doctors will not be directly invited to any meetings, but instead have access to a Team or Teams with a list of meetings pinned as a tab (from SharePoint).
 Doctors will be able to join a Patient Room meeting via the Join URL hyperlink in the list.